 Because the most acceptable contact range for ducks or geese is 40 yards or less, the ideal choke for duck or goose hunting is an improved cylinder choke.
 If you're going to shoot ducks or geese from a greater distance, a modified choke is the way to go.

 Do you want to improve your shooting skills during hunting season?
-Practicing on shooting targets is the greatest way to do it.
+Practicing at shooting targets is the greatest way to do it.
 Introducing EasyShot: your best bet to improving your shot.
 Check us out today.